 If you’re looking for a simple appetizer to add to your spring time menu, these easy Cheese Carrots are the perfect addition.
 Not only would they be cute for your Easter spread, but perfect for April Fool’s Day too!
 And they could not be easier to make.
 Really!

-I first made these years ago during Easter when my children were very young after discovering the recipe in my Aunt’s cookbook.
-I’ve adapted the recipe slightly since, using the spices I have on hand.
-If you like things spiced up a bit (and as long as I know young children won’t be eating it) I’ll going to spice things up a bit or two with a touch of cayenne pepper.
+Years ago I first made these Cheese Carrots for Easter after discovering the recipe in my Aunt’s cookbook.
+I’ve adapted the recipe slightly, using spices I have on hand.
+If you like things spiced up a bit (and as long as you know young children won’t be eating them) kick these carrots up a notch or two with a touch of cayenne pepper.

-- Don’t try to use the pre-shredded cheese.
-For the cheese mixture to come together it really needs to be soft, and pre-shredded cheese sometimes has a hardness or funky coating that would make a weird texture in this.
+- Don’t use pre-shredded cheese.
+For the cheese mixture to come together it really needs to be soft.
+Pre-shredded cheese can create a weird texture when trying to mold the carrots.

 - 3 ounces (weight) cream cheese (I used a reduced fat, but use what you like)